LeeVaughn/100-days-of-code/log-rd-2.md

 ### R2D9
 Updated my resume and LinkedIn profile, went over the guidelines for Project 1, downloaded starter files for project and created a GitHub repo for them, and updated the README files for my portfolio and Quotes of the Storm project.

+### R2D10
+Continued working on my new portfolio page.

+### R2D11
+Almost done with my portfolio page.
+Just need to adjust the layout for different screen sizes.